Trump calls top US general a ‘f—— idiot’ during speech at Mar-a-Lago - NewsBreak

 He then goes on to recount a story in which General Mark Milley, chairman of the Joint Chiefs of Staff, supposedly told him it was cheaper to leave the equipment than to fly it back.

-“That’s when I realized he was a f—— idiot,” Trump said.Nine lawyers allied with Trump ordered to pay $175K in sanctions over sham election lawsuit
+“That’s when I realized he was a f—— idiot,” Trump said.Pentagon monitoring for additional threats to US troops, evacuees after Kabul attack

 In his speech, Trump continued to push the narrative that the U.S. left behind $85 billion of equipment, but an AP fact check found that those numbers are heavily inflated and misused.
 The $85 billion figure is what the U.S. spent on developing Afghanistan since 2001.
 That includes troop training, pay, and other infrastructure costs over two decades of U.S. involvement.